sindresorhus/Defaults/readme.md

 - `UIFontDescriptor`

 Defaults also support the above types wrapped in `Array`, `Set`, `Dictionary`, `Range`, `ClosedRange`, and even wrapped in nested types.
 For example, `[[String: Set<[String: Int]>]]`.

+Dictionary keys: Any type conforming to `CodingKeyRepresentable` can be used as dictionary keys.
+This includes `String`, `Int`, enums with `String` or `Int` raw values, and custom types that conform to `CodingKeyRepresentable`.

 For more types, see the [enum example](#enum-example), [`Codable` example](#codable-example), or [advanced Usage](#advanced-usage).
 For more examples, see [Tests/DefaultsTests](./Tests/DefaultsTests).